tcuongd/riiid_test_answer_prediction/README.md

 `pipenv run jupyter lab` to run a Juypter notebook with the correct Python environment.

-Take a sample of users to iterate on feature engineering and validating models.
+Suggest taking a sample of users to iterate on feature engineering and validating models.
-See `prototype.ipynb` for an example.

-### Insights

-Exploratory summaries of feature distributions and feature importance as determined by the models: see `model_insights.ipynb`.
+See `riiid_education.pretrain.read_train_sample()`